anonymous-347395/Tail-GNN/README.md

 ### Tail node classification:
 - python3 main.py --dataset=squirrel

-For large dataset as cs-citation, may need to use the sparse version:
+For larger datasets such as as cs-citation, please use the sparse version:
 - python3 main_sp.py --dataset=cs-citation